 Why Do We Need an Incident Response Plan?

 The UK Government’s “Cyber Security Breaches Survey 2021” found that 27% of UK businesses have experienced a data breach and are attacked at least once a week, with 39% losing money and/or assets.
-Managing this onslaught of attacks needs the sharp focus of an Incident Response Plan.
-This plan provides a template of how to respond effectively when a security incident occurs.
+Managing this onslaught of cyber threats needs the sharp focus of an Incident Response Plan.
+This plan provides a template of how to respond effectively when a security incident occurs, such as malware, ransomware and unauthorised access.

-Data breaches are rarely realised suddenly: the IBM “Cost of a Data Breach 2020” report points out that in 2019 it took, on average, 207 days to identify a data breach and then 73 days to contain it; that’s an average “lifecycle” of 280 days to mitigate the impact of a data breach on the operations of a company.
+Data breaches are rarely realised suddenly: the IBM “Cost of a Data Breach 2020” report points out that in 2019 it took, on average, 207 days to identify a data breach and then 73 days to contain it; that’s an average “lifecycle” of 280 days to reduce the impact on the operations of a company.

 Having an Incident Response Plan can help to minimise the time to the containment of a data breach and deal with the aftermath quickly and efficiently.
 Time is of the essence in terms of breach notification rules as a variety of regulations including DPA2018 and GDPR expect notice within 72 hours of a breach occurring.
 An Incident Response Plan will inform those in security and compliance roles on how to respond to the incident and offer the details needed to make a breach notification.